JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 When a miss prediction happens on a unconditional jumps to a register (JALR instruction), the relative information provided by the EXECUTE stage is logged into the BTB, that is to say the JALR pc and the target address.

-The BTB informs whether the input PC address is logged in BTB.
+The BTB informs whether the input PC address is in BTB.
 In this case, the BTB provides the corresponding target address.

 The BTB can be flushed.